Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Results

 \subsection{GKMA}

-The thermal conductivity predicted by the GKMA method is in reasonable agreement with the results obtained from the BTE-NMA method.
-FIGs. \ref{fig:5}a-c display the thermal conductivity as a function of temperature for pristine ThO$_2$ and ThO$_2$ with point defects at concentrations of 0.31\%, 0.13\%, and 0.067\%, respectively.
-Like BTE-NMA, each data point in FIG. \ref{fig:5} is an average of 100 simulations (see SM part 1).
-Unlike BTE-NMA, GKMA method showed strong statistical variation from integrating modal heat current.
-The results reveal that thermal conductivity degradation by the considered intrinsic defect followed the same pattern as predicted by the BTE-NMA method, i.e, $\mathrm{Th_i}>\mathrm{V_{Th}}>\mathrm{O_i}\approx\mathrm{V_O}$.
-However, a rapid decline of thermal conductivity with increasing temperature is identified in the GKMA method.
-This can be attributed to the fact that the GKMA also considers the cross-modal thermal conductivity beyond the modal contribution to the thermal conductivity.
+Based on the GKMA method, FIGs. \ref{fig2gktc}a-c summarize the thermal conductivity as a function of temperature for pristine ThO$_2$ and ThO$_2$ with point defects at concentrations of 0.067\%, 0.133\%, and 0.267\%, respectively.
+The results indicate that the thermal conductivity degradation due to point defects depends on the type and concentration of the defects.
+Among the considered defects, $\mathrm{I_{Th}}$ leads to the largest degradation, followed by $\mathrm{V_{Th}}$, and then $\mathrm{I_O}$ and $\mathrm{V_O}$ show the similar impact.
+As expected, a larger concentration of the defects led to lower thermal conductivity.

-FIG. \ref{fig:6}a provides one typical example of integrated thermal conductivity versus auto-correlation time based on the GK formula.
+FIG. \ref{fig3gkmap}a provides one typical example of integrated thermal conductivity versus auto-correlation time based on the GK formula.
 The temporal evolution of thermal conductivity features initial strong fluctuations and gradually stabilizes over time.
-Hence, we use the average values as marked between the double arrows in FIG. \ref{fig:6}a to reduce statistical errors.
-The phonon-phonon 2D thermal conductivity maps based on Eq. (\ref{eq_gkma_2d}) are calculated for pristine and defective ThO$_2$.
-FIGs. \ref{fig:6}b-c shows the results from pristine ThO$_2$ and $\mathrm{Th_i}$ using frequency bins.
-Additional 2D thermal conductivity maps for $\mathrm{V_O}$, $\mathrm{V_{Th}}$, $\mathrm{O_i}$ are provided in SM Figure S1-S3.
-Significant alteration of the thermal conductivity distribution across phonon frequencies is observed.
-Notably, the relative contribution from the optical phonon modes ($\omega_n >$ 6 THz) increases, and acoustic-optical correlation is markedly reduced.
-In FIGs. \ref{fig:6}b-c, we note two peaks in the optical range, near 10 THz and 15 THz, which correspond to two valleys of optical phonon scattering rate as shown in FIG. \ref{fig:2}e.
+Hence, we use the average values as marked between the double arrows in FIG. \ref{fig3gkmap}a to reduce statistical errors.
+FIGs. \ref{fig3gkmap}b-c show the cross-modal conductivity results calculated from Eq. (\ref{eq_gkma_2d}) for pristine ThO$_2$ and ThO$_2$ with $\mathrm{I_{Th}}$.
+A significant difference in the thermal conductivity distribution across phonon frequencies is observed between Fig. 3b and 3c.
+Notably, with the presence of $\mathrm{I_{Th}}$, the relative contribution from the optical phonon modes ($\omega_n >$ 6 THz based on \cite{Jin2021}) increases, which indicates that the relative acoustic phonon mode contribution to thermal conductivity is markedly reduced.
+Additional 2D thermal conductivity maps for $\mathrm{V_O}$, $\mathrm{V_{Th}}$, $\mathrm{O_i}$ are provided in SM Figure S2-S4.